 THE GOLDEN MILE – MARVELLOUS MELBOURNE …..More

-We pursue the political, social and economic reasons that created this village in defiance pf British law.
+We pursue the political, social, and economic reasons that created this village on First Nation land in defiance of British law.
 Learn how Melbourne began and who were the personalities that shaped it.
-Discover the characters living in what was once a muddy, stump- infested collection of shanties. grog houses, shepherds and gentrified speculators.
-The pioneer ancestors of Melbourne regularly come on the Bearbrass tour to experience the resurrection of Old Melbourne Town in 1835.
+Discover the characters living in what was once a muddy, stump-infested collection of shanties. grog houses, shepherds, and gentrified speculators.
+Pioneer ancestors of Melbourne regularly come on the Bearbrass tour to experience the resurrection of Old Melbourne Town in 1835.